 signifies the arrangement in which companies or businesses map their employees with the requirements of a particular project.
 Capacity is measured in how much work is carried out by employees and planning means web-based resource scheduling work hours for a specified projector work.
 Consider an example of a start-up that has a team of 10 employees working for 20 hours a week.
 The firm will have a weekly working capacity of 200, which means the company manages up to 200 hours in a week comfortably.

 How will be an agency's workflow entirely depends on how balanced their demand and supply.
 You might be good at business development and adding new projects to your portfolio.
 But if you don't enough resources to complete the tasks then you'll end up overburdening your team members and the deliveries will also get delayed.
 However, it's not as simple as it sounds.
 Typically, project managers calculate the billable utilization, plan resources, and track employees' productive hours, etc. But is that enough?

-The best way is to strike a balance inthe profit margins and your team resources; and this is where capacity planning is important.
-Capacity planningpresentsa clear view of the amount of work a team can deliver without being over pressurizedand maintaining the quality.
-It's not possible for most agencies to hire a dedicated personfor capacity planningor capacity management.
-This is where capacity planning softwarecome into play.
+The best way is to strike a balance between the profit margins and your team resources, and this is the area where we can see the importance of capacity planning.
+Resource capacity planning presents a clear view of the amount of work a team can deliver without being over-pressurized and maintaining quality.
+It's not possible for most agencies to hire a dedicated person for capacity planning or capacity management.
+This is where capacity planning software comes into play.